thunderheadone/one-sdk-ios/README.md

 ### Disable automatic outbound link tracking

-By default, the SDK will automatically send an Interaction request to ‘/one-click’ as a URL is opened in Safari, `SafariViewController`, `UIWebview` or `WKWebView`.
+By default, the SDK will automatically send an Interaction request to `/one-click` as a url is opened in Safari, `SafariViewController`, `UIWebview` or `WKWebView` to facilitate last click attribution.

-To disable it, call the method `disableAutomaticOutboundLinkTracking` by passing `true` as shown below:
+To disable this functionality call the `disableAutomaticOutboundLinkTracking` method and pass `true`, as shown below:

 Swift:
 ```swift